-Because there are no internal or external hardware adjustments, your power supply can be calibrated without removing the covers or removing it from the cabinet if it is rack mounted.
-Calibration is performed by measuring actual output values and sending them to the supply over the GP-IB.
-The power supply uses these values to calculate output, readback, and overvoltage correction constants.
-These correction constants are stored in a non-volatile memory on the GP-IB interface board of the supply.
-Thereafter, when a command such as "VSET1,5" is sent to set the voltage on output 1, the power supply uses the correction constants to accurately program the output.
+Because there are no internal or external hardware adjustments, your power supply can be aligned without removing the covers or removing it from the cabinet if it is rack mounted.
+Alignment is performed by measuring actual output values and sending them to the supply over the GP-IB.